 - Include a call to action question to help the prospect know how to get more details, contact you or buy your products and services.

 Visitors always have the need for an easy to navigate repository of answers to common questions.
 Make that experience pleasant while strengthening your reputation as a transparent and trustworthy business.
-Build trust with visitors and customers and they will more likely move through your conversion funnel.
+Take advantage of the benefits of your FAQ page to build trust with visitors and customers and they will more likely move through your conversion funnel.